 The need for community, for feeling connected to our fellow human beings, is universal and timeless.
 But in the modern hurry-scurry world, it’s becoming harder and harder to achieve.
 It’s a nasty kind of catch-22: the more fractured our lives become, the more we yearn for that sense of connectedness — and the more elusive it seems.

 Author Maggie Stuckey wrote these words in the introduction to her book Soup Night, published in 2013.
-That’s a mere four years ago, and it’s remarkable how much our world has changed in that short period of time, yet just how little.
+It’s remarkable how much our world has changed in the short period of time since then, yet just how little.
 Much has been written about how the same technology we use to find and build our communities virtually also serves to deepen the divide among us, often at the expense of what unites us: our basic humanness.
 And is there anything more human than hunger — hunger for food and for connection?

 Satisfying that hunger is the basic premise of a Soup Night: people come together over a meal, meeting each other and eating together.
 The specifics of the gathering vary from place to place and group to group, but the building blocks are the same.
 There are Soup Nights all over the country — many of which are profiled in Maggie Stuckey’s book — and since her book arrived on shelves, it has inspired even more.